Asha Kumari B.K.

 Asha Kumari B.K. (आशा कुमारी वि.क.) is a Nepali politician that serves as a member of the House of Representatives in the 1st Federal Parliament of Nepal.
-She was elected under the Dalit/Backward area group from the party list for the CPN (Unified Marxist–Leninist).
+She was elected under the Dalit/Backward area reservation from the party list submitted by the CPN (Unified Marxist–Leninist).

 Political career

 She was a member of the Development and Technology Committee of the House of Representatives during her term.